top of page

 The main aims of Grassroots Heritage in Scotland are to provide those involved in community heritage with opportunities for networking and to identify issues both unique to areas and common across our network.
 These common issues will then allow linking across regions, through national online meetings.
 They will also be used to inform co-created training materials, to be delivered in autumn 2025.

-At the centre of the Grassroots Heritage in Scotland project is a series of 12 community heritage roadshows that are being held across Scotland, starting in autumn 2024 and continuin throughout 2025.
+At the centre of the Grassroots Heritage in Scotland project was a series of 12 community heritage roadshows that have been held across Scotland in 2024 and 2025.

-The roadshows are a mix of displays, networking and discussions on important topics that matter to local heritage organisations in this region.
-Local Steering Committees for each region ensure that the roadshows reflect what local organisations want to be discussed.
+The roadshows were a mix of displays, networking and discussions on important topics that matter to local heritage organisations in this region.
+Local Steering Committees for each region ensured that the roadshows reflected what local organisations want to be discussed.

 Online Training: